helm/charts/stable/gocd/README.md

 Based on the information available about the Kubernetes cluster, the [Kubernetes elastic agent](https://github.com/gocd/kubernetes-elastic-agents) plugin settings can be configured.
 A default elastic agent profile too is created so that users can concentrate on building their CD pipeline.
 A simple first pipeline is created in order to bootstrap the getting started experience for users.

+An attempt at preconfiguring the GoCD server is made if `server.shouldPreconfigure` is set to true.
+This means that there are cases when this attempt will fail.
+These cases are listed below.
+However, in all cases, the GoCD server will be available for users to configure.
 If you are comfortable with GoCD and feel that there is no need to preconfigure the server, then you can override `server.shouldPreconfigure` to be false.

 **Note: If the GoCD server is started with an existing config from a persistent volume, set the value of `server.shouldPreconfigure` to `false`.**